What measure did Lord Curzon take to reduce the 'influence of Bengal'?

 - In the afternoon, there was a great demonstration when the veteran leader Ananda Mohan Bose laid the foundation of a Federation Hall to mark the indestructible unity of Bengal.
 All gathered there took the vow to follow Swadeshi.

-Name any two prominent leaders of Anti-Partition agitation of Bengal.
-Name the song composed by Rabindranath Tagore during the Anti-partition agitation.
+(b) Name another song composed by Rabindranath Tagore during the Anti-partition agitation.

 Answer